RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `0.25 0.155`
 * `itemScale` - type: FLOAT.
-    - Selected item is increased in size by this scale
+    - Selected item is increased in size by this scale.
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.2`
 * `itemTransitions` - type: STRING